alexmwalker/view3d/README.md

     </div>
 ```

+## The fallback/default

-At their simplest, all books should render square and flat with a simple shadow.
-The `.book` class is the frame to place into your layout.
-Currently `.book` is the only 'top-level' object class, but ultimately classes like `.dvd` and `.xbox` would exist to render edges and proportions for those media types.
+At their simplest, all books/models should render square and flat with a simple shadow.
+Older and/or less powerful browsers should be default to presenting a book in this simple mode.
+The `.book` class is the placeholder frame to place into your layout.
+Currently `.book` is the only 'top-level' object class, but ultimately we could add classes like `.dvd`, `.cdcase` and `.xbox` to render edges and proportions for those media types.

-The `.cover` class works to mask the IMG down to the front only.
-Yes, we *could* use `clip: rect` here, but this old-school method ensures older and less sophisticated devices at least get a clean, clipped result.
+The `.cover` class works to mask the full cover IMG file down to showing the front only.
+Yes, technically we *could* use `clip: rect` here, but this old-school method ensures all those older and less sophisticated devices at least get a clean, clipped result.

 Three sizes are available `.size-small`, `.size-mid` and `.size-large`.
 These dimensions are set in the SASS variables.
 ```html